SageGram/sagegram.github.io/_posts/2018-6-5-making-a-zap.md

 ---
 layout: post
-title: Send New Emails to A Google Sheet Using Zapier!
+title: Send New Emails To A Google Sheet Using Zapier!
 author: Taisa Grant
 ---
 ## Introduction